New Insights into Time Series Analysis II -- No Correlated Observations: Simulating distributions

 \item $ES$ and $EK$ $->$ The shape parameters have the highest uncertainties among the statistical parameters analyzed.
 The lowest values for $e_{ES}$ and highest values for $e_{EK}$ are found for the RR distribution, respectively.
 The $e_{ES}/e_{S} < 1$ for all distributions except EB and RR distributions while $e_{EK}/e_{K} > 1$ for all distributions except the Ceph distribution.
 Moreover $e_{ES}$ and $e_{EK}$ have an uncertainty greater than $\sim 10\%$ up to $50$ measurements.

 \end{itemize}

-To summarize, the accuracy of statistical parameters has a strong dependence of number of measurements and distribution type.
-The even mean and median are more accurate than the mean and median for all distributions analyzed except for the EB distribution.
-The improvements in estimation of averages by even statistics allows us to improve the estimation of dispersion and shape parameters for many distributions analyzed.
-It is mainly observed for distributions where the probability to find measurements near to $P_{true}$ is lower.
-As result, $e_{P_{even}}/e_{P} \simeq 1$ for the normal distribution.
-The even statistical parameters are strongly dependent on the distribution shape and so they can be useful for discriminating distribution types.
-Therefore a study about how to classify distributions using even statistical parameters will be performed in a later paper from this project.
+To summarize, the accuracy of statistical parameters has a strong dependence on the number of measurements and distribution type.
+The even-mean and median are more accurate than the mean and median for all distributions analyzed except for the EB distribution.
+The improvements in estimation of averages by even-statistics allows us to improve the estimation of dispersion and shape parameters for many distributions analyzed.
+It is mainly observed for distributions where the probability of finding measurements near $P_{true}$ is lower.
+As a result, $e_{P_{even}}/e_{P} \simeq 1$ for the normal distribution.
+The even-statistical parameters are strongly dependent on the distribution shape and so they can be useful for discriminating distribution types.
+Therefore a study about how to classify distributions using even-statistical parameters will be performed in a later paper from this project.